TheAlphaOnes/DevG/README.md

 - **UI Interface in Web for Management**: Web-based UI for managing projects, templates, and other DevG functionalities.
 - **Plugin System with Lua Integration**: Extend the functionality of DevG using Lua scripting language.
 - **Create a Template Skeleton File to Build a Template (XML)**: Create template skeleton files using XML to define the structure and content of project templates.
-- **API Key Manager**: Manage and securely store API keys for various services and platforms.
+- **API Key Manager**: Manage and securely store API keys for various services and platforms, and use anywhere in your project very easyly.
 - **Introducing Layers Concept**: Simplify and enhance the functionality of existing CLI tools like git, gh, ffmpeg, etc., using a layering system.

 ### And More to Come...

+### Plugin System with Lua Integration:

+DevG's Plugin System allows you to extend the functionality of the tool using Lua scripting language.
+With the Plugin System, you can add new features, automate tasks, and customize DevG according to your preferences and workflow.

+#### Key Features of Plugin System:

+- **Extend Functionality**: Add new features and functionalities to DevG.
+- **Automate Tasks**: Automate repetitive tasks and workflows.
+- **Online Plugin Installation**: Browse, download, and install online plugins easily within DevG.